 If your mobile pages are experiencing high bounce rates, and low visitor engagement because of slow page load speed, then creating AMP pages is a great solution.

 The AMP framework deploys optimization techniques that helps with not only page speed but provides users a delightful mobile experience.
-Creating AMP ad landing pages helps you deliver optimized, fast, and relevant post-click experiences to your visitors.
+Creating AMP ad landing pages helps you deliver optimized, fast, and relevant landing pages to your visitors.

-Start creating AMP pages with Instapage today to create a better mobile browsing experience, improve your quality scores, and score more conversions.
+Start Instapage 14-day free trial today to create a better mobile browsing experience, improve your quality scores, and generate more conversions.